Performance guide

 The B-Tree index is built in an asynchronous mode - once data is inserted into the transaction log, a separate routine periodically updates it.
 By default all immudb operations wait for the index to be up to date to ensure that the most recent writes are already fully processed.
 In some use cases such waiting for the indexer is not necessary and can be skipped or reduced that leads to a much greater performance of the application.
 Below is the list of operations that adjust the index processing requirements.

-• Data can be inserted into the database in asynchronous mode that is enabled by setting the noWait GRPC argument to true.
+.
 By doing so, the data is inserted as quickly as possible into the transaction log and right after that, the response is sent to the caller without waiting for the index at all.
-To avoid dependency on the btree one must also avoid using conditional writes and ExecAll operations that implicitly require up-to-date index.
+To avoid dependency on the btree one must also avoid using conditional writes and ExecAll operations that implicitly require up-to-date index. - Reading the data from the database should be done by using one of the following operations:

 The SQL layer heavily depends on the B-tree index thus it can not be used when relaxed indexing requirements are used.